CLI Commands

 bw run "my-workspace-*" my-workspace-b --script=my-script

-bw run my-script --parallel
+bw run my-script --dep-order

 # Run a scripts in parallel with a max of 2 concurrent scripts